-incomes of public hospitals deriving from private intramural activities performed by employed physicians; and

-• the state budget, which finances SSN needs where these are not already covered by other funding sources.
-Resources derive from value-added tax, excises on fuel and the National Health Fund.
+incomes of public hospitals deriving from private intramural activities performed by employed physicians; and the state budget, which finances SSN's needs where these are not already covered by other funding sources.
+Resources derive from VAT, excises on fuel and the National Health Fund.